bhsimon97/receipt-processor/README.md

 [gorilla/mux](https://github.com/gorilla/mux) was chosen as the request router and dispatcher for pairing incoming requests with the correct handler.
 Mux was chosen because it is well-documented and provides a lighter footprint than other alternatives such as Gin and Chi, which is nice in smaller applications such as this which won't be scaled up.

+I personally did not have any experience writing in Go prior to this project; feel free to mention any best practices or design standards that I overlooked!

 # Setup

 ## Setting up the application with Go preinstalled